-- The SENCo and class teachers will organise effective use of people, interventions, resources and time to maximise the learning of all children - The school will liaise with other agencies e.g. Specialist Teaching Team, Educational Psychologists, Health and Social Care, Education Welfare Service and any voluntary organisations to provide more specialist support where the school feel there is sufficient need and the child meets the different agencies' thresholds for involvement.
+- The SENCo and class teachers will organise effective use of people, interventions, resources and time to maximise the learning of all children - The school will liaise with other agencies e.g. Specialist Teaching Team, Educational Psychologists, Health and Social Care, Education Welfare Service and any voluntary organisations to provide more specialist support.